stuk88/sails-hook-cms/readme.md

 ```

-Having for example a model Book.
-We can start to modify how its list view renders.
+Having for example a model named `Book`, But we maybe want to change the way it displays to be `Books`.
-In this case we have overrided the model.name with a label *Libro* and removed the createdAt and updatedAt fields.
+In this case we can override the model.name with a label *Books* and removed the createdAt and updatedAt fields.

 ```
 module.exports = {